Data-driven modeling of rotation curves with artificial neural networks: Acknowledgments

 \section{Acknowledgments}

 GGA and IGV thank the CONAHCYT postdoctoral grant and ICF-UNAM.
-JAV acknowledges the support provided by FOSEC SEP-CONACYT Investigaci\'on B\'asica A1-S-21925, FORDECYT-PRONACES-CONACYT 304001 and UNAM-DGAPA-PAPIIT IN117723.
-We appreciate the help of Prof. Erwing De Blok for providing us with the employed data.
-Lastly, we thank Luis E. Padilla Albores for his useful comments.
+J.A.V. acknowledges the support provided by FOSEC SEP-CONACYT Investigaci\'on B\'asica A1-S-21925, UNAM-DGAPA-PAPIIT IN117723, IN110325 and Cátedra de Investigación Marcos Moshinsky.
+In addition, IGV thanks the University of Geneva.
+The authors appreciate the help of Prof. Erwing De Blok for providing us with the data.